johnash1990/crashDataAnalysisTools/Standups/Standup0229.md

 - Initial plotting functions

 ### What would be delivered next period
-- Final dataset with location and period (i.e., annual crash totals by site)
+- Final dataset with crash totals by location and period (i.e., annual crash totals by site)
 - Unit tests of the data merging functions
 - Intinial modeling and preliminary results